docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 It is up to the processing system to provide a fallback/workaround or raise an error if the output format does not support a unit (or values without unit).
-For the behaviour of the Docutils writers, see the `writer documentation`_.

 .. _directive option: `directive options`_
 __ directives.html#length